-Heh heh, I took the essence of Mother's chow mein recipe, stuffed it into wonton wrappers and served them with an irresistible spicy-sweet dipping sauce.
+Heh heh, I took the essence of Mother's chow mein recipe, stuffed it into wonton wrappers and served them with an irresistible spicy-sweet potsticker dipping sauce.
 I think that's what makes this dumpling recipe so good!
-These healthy, succulent veggie potstickers are devoured by all eaters: vegans, vegetarians, and meat eaters.
+These healthy, succulent vegetable potstickers are devoured by all eaters: vegans, vegetarians, and meat eaters.
 I think you'll love them too!

 Potstickers can be stuffed with almost anything from meat to vegetables.
-However veggie potstickers are super popular with all eaters.
-You'll find vegetables such as cabbage, mushrooms, carrots, and onions as well as tofu crumble and vermicelli noodles stuffed into vegetarian/vegan potstickers at most Chinese restaurants.
+However vegetarian pot stickers are popular with and enjoyed by ALL eaters.
+You'll find vegetables such as cabbage, mushrooms, carrots, and onions as well as crumbled tofu and vermicelli noodles stuffed into vegetarian/vegan potstickers at most Chinese restaurants.
 Tender and juicy with a signature pan-fried crisp bottom, these homemade vegan dumplings are irresistible.
 Here's what you'll need . . .

 - Veggie Filling - cabbage, mushrooms, carrots, celery, and onions.
 Any combination of veggies will work, eg. broccoli, leeks or sprouts.

 - Flavor - ginger, garlic, soy sauce, sriracha, maple syrup, sesame oil, rice vinegar.

 - Wonton Wrappers - store-bought or homemade.
 Check ingredients to be sure they are vegan (eggs are common).

 - Optional Additions - tofu crumbles, vermicelli noodles, chopped water chestnuts, sprouts.

-Potstickers are easy to make, and while there are only 3 main components (filling, assembling, sauce), they require a bit of time to make.
+Potstickers are easy to make, and while there are only 3 main components (filling, assembling, sauce), they require a bit of a time commitment.
 Here's the main steps for making the vegetable filling . . .